 Coming in a range of different styles, unless you’re already into road racing or mountain biking, some form of hybrid bike will suit most riders.
 With versatile types, most are happy on tarmac or gravel paths, instantly comfortable to ride, and will fit accessories like racks and mudguards.

-From fast city commuters to multi-terrain capable machines and innovative electric folders, we’ve rounded up five of our faves.
+From fast city commuters to multi-terrain capable machines and innovative electric folders, in no particular order, we’ve rounded up five of our faves.

 The best electric bikes

 Folding bike with a radical low-maintenance design.